meta-x/paths/README.md

 `router-with-tree` takes a previously compiled routes tree and returns the dispatcher function that will route the requests.
 You can create a routes-tree using `create-routes-tree`.
 These functions, together with `route` allow you to query `paths` to determine what's the handler for a given path.

-They also take an optional 404 handler function as its 2nd argument.
+They also take an optional 404 handler function as an argument.
 The 404 function must take one single argument, the http request.
 If no 404 handler is provided, a default 404 response will be generated.

-Here, see if this uncomplicates my explanation (this is how `paths` works):
+Here, see if this decomplicates my explanation (this is how `paths` works):
 ![How paths works](/doc/how-paths-works.jpg?raw=true)

 You should use the router functions in your ring app definition (with your desired middlewares).